Welcome to Mestengo Books, a gathering place for my work.

 Mustang is a popular online moniker because it speaks to strength and endurance.
 It’s a good symbol for me because it characterizes my nature: untamed; need for freedom of movement; strength and endurance.
 Mustangs have survived the wilds of the Americas since the Spanish first brought them here, making them, by nature, a hardy breed.

-The word mestengo has a neat history: its origin is from 16th century Spanish that translates to wild, stray, ownerless.
-I knew the moment I saw it I’d found the right name.
+The word mestengo has a neat history: its origin is from 16th century Spanish (according to Wikipedia) and translates to wild, stray, ownerless.
+I knew the moment I read it I’d found the right name.
 Anyone who knows me can certainly attest to the fact that I am, without a doubt, una mestenga.

 Denise Thunderhawk, Writer

-Over the past thirty or so years I’ve written and published over sixty-five articles and three books (1 published, 2 retired).
-(I have several unfinished works that are unlikely to ever see the light of day.)
-Here is a sampling of my accomplishments:
+Over the past thirty or so years I’ve written and published over 65 articles and 3 books (1 published, 1 retired, 1 waiting in the wings gathering dust).
+I have some unfinished works that may not ever see the light of day but who knows, that could change, too.

 Published Books: